 Good To Know

 The Japan pavilion at Expo 2020 requires you to pre book entry.
-This can be done through the Expo 2020 app.
+The Expo 2020 App facilitates bookings.

 Love Japan?
 Learn about some other Expo 2020 highlights: